 It is through the pages of our publications that the reader will gain an insight into the intense activity of the region which was at the very heart of a heavily industrialised area,an area that can trace its birth to the very beginning of the Industrial Revolution.
 Further information about each publication may be obtained by calling on 01942/677919 or send an e-mail to firstname.lastname@example.org.

 Please note:- To pay by credit card simply click the 'Paypal' box to use your card in the usual manner.
-Note that any two or more books are post free plus additional discounts apply when order totals £40.00 or over.

 The Leigh Model Railway Exhibition held at St. Joseph's Hall Leigh on the 24th & 25th September last was a great success.